jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Practicing scales without sounding like a robot

-To way to avoid sabotaging ourselves into sounding like a robot is to *always be mindful* when practicing scales.
+Th way to avoid accidentally programming ourselves into scale-playing robots is to *always be mindful* when practicing scales.
 We have to think about each note as we play it.

 For example, what note is it?